micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 saying, "Sir, we remember, while He was still alive, how that deceiver said, 'After three days I will rise.'

 ###### 64
-Therefore command that the tomb be made secure until the third day, lest His disciples come [^p]by night and steal Him _away,_ and say to the people, 'He has risen from the dead.'
+Therefore command that the tomb be made secure until the third day, lest His disciples come by night and steal Him _away,_ and say to the people, 'He has risen from the dead.'
 So the last deception will be worse than the first."

 ###### 65
 Pilate said to them, "You have a guard; go your way, make _it_ as secure as you know how."